Marijuana Lawyer in Houston

 Our nation’s conflicting views are easily evident in the way we view the legality of marijuana.
 Although trends are shifting and public opinion growing strong and boisterous, the fact remains that unlike other states that have legalized marijuana for either recreational or medicinal use, Texas stands in line with the federal government in making the possession of marijuana a crime.
 As a result, numerous residents throughout the state are arrested, prosecuted, and convicted for a marijuana charges.

-Possession of Marijuana: The penalties for possession of marijuana depend on the amount of marijuana allegedly in one's possession.
-Possession can be prosecuted as either a misdemeanor or felony, depending on the facts of your case.
+- Possession of Marijuana: The penalties for possession of marijuana depend on the amount of marijuana allegedly in one’s possession.
+Possession can be prosecuted as either a misdemeanor or felony.

-Marijuana Trafficking: Trafficking is one of the most serious drug crimes in Texas.
+- Marijuana Trafficking: Trafficking is one of the most serious drug crimes in Texas.
 A conviction for drug trafficking can result in a felony criminal record, a prison sentence and harsher penalties than other drug crimes.
-Depending on the facts involved, trafficking may also be prosecuted as a
+Depending on the facts involved, trafficking may also be prosecuted as a federal crime.

-While his experience and insight into the Texas criminal justice system prove essential to producing effective defense strategies, it is his genuine passion for challenging the law and protecting the accused that truly sets Billy Skinner apart from the rest.
-If you or your loved one is facing any type of marijuana drug crime allegation, contact Billy Skinner & Associates today.
+While his experience and insight into the Texas criminal justice system prove essential to producing effective defense strategies, it is his genuine passion for challenging the law and protecting the accused that truly sets him apart from the rest.
+If you or your loved one is facing drug crime allegations, contact the Law Offices of Billy Skinner today.